 University at Albany is among your top options if you want to study Sociology.
 Positioned in Albany, New York, this college is a very good final choice for students who enjoy the thrill of a significant city.

 Only 5.0% of University at Albany graduates have defaulted on their student loans.
 That's notable, because the national average is 7.0%.
 The student body at University at Albany is remarkably diverse and welcomes undergraduates from across 23 U.S. states and 46 nations around the world.
-Interested in knowing more about University at Albany's campus?
-Go on a virtual tour.
+Videos from UAlbany can be a good way to explore university.

 Every student pursuing a degree in Sociology has to check out CUNY Hunter College.
 The location in a major city is wonderful for students seeking out considerable possibilities for social networking, adventure, and discovery.

-There is a graduate program available for students who are interested.
+Campus safety a concern?
+You will be happy to know that CUNY Hunter College is known for a low crime rate.
 Student achievements after graduation is very important to CUNY Hunter College, with graduates typically leaving the college with debt far lower than the norm.
 If you are interested in learning more, you will find all of CUNY Hunter College's rankings here.

 Any student who is interested in Sociology has to take a look at SUNY Geneseo.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.

 Central College is a good decision for individuals interested in a Sociology major.
-Students from the sociology major at Central College get 2.9% above the the standard college grad with the same degree.
+Graduates of the sociology program state that they receive average early career earnings of sociology and mid-career earnings of $56,921.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Pella, Iowa.